studentofmusk/SMaster/README.md

 - **Flask & Mediapipe** for real-time sign detection.
 - **MongoDB** for storing user data and courses.

 ## Contributors

-Thanks to the following people for their contributions to SMaster:## Contributors

 Thanks to the amazing team behind SMaster:

 - [@studentofmusk](https://github.com/studentofmusk) — 🧠 Project Architect, Backend Developer (Node.js), ML Integration